phax/ph-commons/README.md

   * ph-datetime - extension library for handling Java date and time special cases
   * ph-graph - generic graph library with directed and undirected graphs
   * ph-jaxb - the JAXB utility classes building upon ph-commons and ph-xml
+  * ph-jaxb-adapter - JAXB utility classes required by created code, building only on ph-commons (since 10.0.0)
   * ph-json - a generic simple JSON reader, visitor and writer
   * ph-less-commons - previously contained in ph-commons not really used but I was afraid to dump it :)
   * ph-matrix - a simple library for handling matrix data structures and operations